DaveNine/Fast-LLF/README.md

 # Fast-LLF
 Fast Local Laplacian Filters for iOS

-An attempt to implement Fast Local Laplacian Filters for iOS through Swift.
+An implementation of Fast Local Laplacian Filters for iOS through Swift and custom Core Image filters.